 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where brendelite typically forms.
+Look in granite pegmatites country, the host setting where brendelite typically forms.
 If you start seeing laueite, stewartite, triphylite in float, you are in the right ground.
 Field specimens usually show a bladed crystals habit, so train your eye for that shape before scanning the outcrop.